 Table 2.
-Comparison between different methods for production of ethanol in B.subtilis
+Comparison between different methods for production of Lactic acid in E .coli -- -------

 Note: The shaded column represents the best result.
-N/A - Not Applicable.
-Common genes for all methods.
-Common genes in either 2 methods.
+N/A - Not Applicable. \ Common genes for all methods. \\ Common genes in either 2 methods.
 BPCY is in gram (gram-glucose.hour)-1.